Family Law

 How do I apply?

-Where parents reach agreement as to the amount of child maintenance to be paid, they can apply to the FCFCOA together for an order.
+Where parents agree as to the amount of child maintenance payable, they can apply together to the Federal Circuit and Family Court for an order.

-If the parents cannot agree, one parent may file with the FCFCOA and have served on the other parent an application and evidence in support.
-The other parent then files and serves their response and evidence.
+If the parents cannot agree, one files an application and evidence in support in the Federal Circuit and Family Court and has it served on the other parent .
+The other parent then files and has served their response and evidence.

 Each parent must disclose all information relevant to assessing their financial capacity and the merit of their application.